Deadline for Abstracts: July 17, 2019

 - Enter the Title of the paper.
 This must be not more than one 7-inch typed line.

 - Enter the keywords (at least 3, up to 5) that apply to your paper.
-Please include the subareas to which your paper belongs.
+Plase include the subareas to which your paper belongs.

-- If your paper is to be considered part of an organized session, include the name of that session as Keyword 1 and check the submission group box for organized session (see submission group below).
+- If your paper is to be considered as part of an organized session, include the name of that session as the first keyword, and check the submission group box for organized session (see submission group below).

-- Under Topics, select the main field of the paper (to be used by the program committee to group papers).
+- Under topics, select the main field of the paper (to be used by the program committee in grouping papers).